 Who are you exactly?
-My name is Jennifer.
-I am the pastor of Beloved Community Church in Birmingham, Alabama in the United States.
-That role draws on the components of efforts established here – ministry in the community, independent scholarship, community organizing, preaching and writing, and spiritual/pastoral care to diverse people.
+I am Rev. Jennifer Sanders.
+My work as a pastor draws on the components of efforts established here – ministry in the community, independent scholarship, community organizing, preaching and writing, and spiritual/pastoral care to diverse people.
 This site, however, contains my own independent thought and work and does not speak for the church.

-My background is varied, but has the common thread of working with diverse people with the goal of making the world a better place.
-I have worked in refugee resettlement, Medicaid eligibility and outreach, botanical education, and community and medical settings as an occupational therapist for people with disabilities and acute illnesses.
+My background is varied, but centers on a common thread of working with diverse people with the goal of making the world a better place.
+In the past I worked in refugee resettlement, Medicaid eligibility and outreach, botanical education, and community and medical settings as an occupational therapist for people with disabilities and acute illnesses.

 That’s where I’m coming from, but I find just about everybody – whether you share any of these traits with me or not – interesting in their own right.
 I am a Christian, but also committed to pluralism in our world and to meaningful inter-religious engagement.

 Who are some of your major influences?
 Dorothy Soelle, Dorothy Day, Monica Coleman, Ella Baker, John Wesley, Jane Addams, Ida B Wells-Barnett, Howard Thurman, and Elaine MacInnes come to mind at the moment.
 Poetry also nourishes my mind and spirit and my favorite poets include Martin Espada, Marge Piercy, June Jordan, Adrienne Rich, Naomi Shabib Nye, Mary Oliver, and Dante Di Stefano.

 If you’d like to support this work, please make a contribution to my church.
 Or you can buy me a cup of coffee.
 If you’d like to talk to me about strategic thinking or have other questions or comments, send me a message using the following form.